Florida Student Association: Florida Board of Governors

+After its predecessor, the Florida Board of Regents, was abolished by an act of the Florida Legislature that was signed into law by Governor Jeb Bush in July 2001, United States senator Bob Graham, who objected to the abolition of the statewide higher education body (Board of Regents), responded by leading a ballot initiative to restore it.
+The Board of Governors was established in 2003 after the successful passage of the constitutional amendment heralded by Graham in 2002.
+The Board of Governors, as part of the Florida Constitution, cannot be abolished without another constitutional amendment.

+The current Student Body President that was elected as FSA Chair to represent student interests on the Board of Governors is John Brinkman from the University of Florida.

 Financial Aid Appeals Committee

 An applicant for state student financial aid may appeal the rejection of his or her application.
 The appeal will be heard by a committee of four members appointed by the Florida Commissioner of Education.
 A decision rendered by an appeals committee constitutes "final agency action".

 An appeals committee is temporary in nature.
 There might be no appeals committees in existence at a particular time or there might be several appeals committees, with each committee being assigned to evaluate one or more appeals.

 FSA is authorized by law to nominate students to serve as members of appeals committees.
 Each nominee must be enrolled in a public postsecondary institution in Florida.

 Rally in Tally

 The Florida Student Association holds an annual gathering in Tallahassee called Rally in Tally.
 Students travel from each of the twelve universities in teams to lobby the Florida Legislature regarding education issues and concerns.
 Past speakers at Rally in Tally events include Mayor John E. Dailey, Sean Pittman, Amber Mariano (politician), Tim Cerio, and more.